pbatard/RaspberryPiPkg/Readme.md

   in its kernel.
 However its installation process works, so it may be possible to get it running with a custom kernel.

-* OpenSUSE Leap 42.3 has been reported to work.
+* OpenSUSE Leap 42.3 has been reported to work on Raspberry 3 Model B.

 * Other ARM64 Linux releases, that support UEFI boot and have the required hardware support for Pi hardware are expected to run, though their installation process might require some cajoling.

 ## Windows

-**IMPORTANT: Windows 10 is currently broken due to the use of latest ATF.**
-**We are working on fixing that!**

 Windows 10 (for ARM64) build 17134 has been tested and confirmed to work.
 Builds 17125-17133 and 17672 have also been reported to work.